Zimex01/flask-guestbook-app/README.md

-# Flask Guestbook App with Docker and AWS
+# Flask Guestbook App with Docker

 A simple Flask-based guestbook web app where users can submit messages.
-The app is containerized with Docker, versioned with Git, and deployed to AWS Elastic Beanstalk.
+The app is containerized with Docker, versioned with Git, and deployed to local.
 Includes basic input sanitization for security.

 ## Features
 - Users can submit a name and message via a form.
 - Input validation to prevent malicious input.
 - Dockerized for portability.
-- Tested on Windows and Linux.
+- Tested on Linux.

 ## Setup
 1. Clone the repo: git clone https://github.com/Zimex01/flask-guestbook-app